tinymce/tinymce/README.md

 # Description

 `alloy` is a UI library that specialises in creating reusable behaviours and components that are not opinionated about DOM structure and styling.
+It is a very low-level library.

 # Installation